PractiTest/PractiTestNunit/README.md

 2. Get the Project ID (from Project Settings) and Author ID

 The workflow is showing how to record your Selenium #c results, using Rest API to complete the following steps:
-1. Create Test from API as explained here,
+1. Create Test from API [as explained here](https://www.practitest.com/api-v2/#create-a-test)
-2. Create Test Set from API as explained here
+2. Create Test Set from API [as explained here](https://www.practitest.com/api-v2/#create-a-testset)
-3. Associate Test & Test Set from API to Create Test Instance as explained here
+3. Associate Test & Test Set from API to Create Test Instance [as explained here](https://www.practitest.com/api-v2/#create-an-instance)
-4. Execute automated test - Create Test Run as explained here
+4. Execute automated test - Create Test Run [as explained here](https://www.practitest.com/api-v2/#create-a-run-automated-test)
 5. Test execution complete